LACHUMIRAJA/MY_SOLIDITY/README.md

       - BuyToken.html
       - Inventory.html
       - CustomerPage.html
-      - Its a Dapp for Inventory Management System
+   Its a Dapp for Inventory Management System.
+In this Dapp, All the products can be purchased by only tokens.